PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 two-call owner extraction with focused runtime equivalence.
 Commit and push this unit.
 Resume with a non-store refactoring audit, keeping the 128-phase bound fixed, and never create, update, or reopen a pull request.

+## Late Concat shared-scope characterization

+The next unit is intentionally outside the full phase store.
+Four adjacent late Concat/layout owners share `late_concat_layout_state_scope`: axis-3 constant Concat, Dequantize/Concat/Quantize, LayerNorm statistics, and layout Transpose cleanup.
+Their four locals have no consumers.

+The new focused module fixes current order, arguments, shared-scope loads, outer boundaries, and unconsumed results.
+Its strict expected-failure contract requires a new `run_late_concat_layout_cleanup` orchestration owner and one `_late_concat_layout_results` tuple assignment in the lowerer.
+The owner must create the scope internally and return all four mappings in order; this composite remains outside `ConversionSession.phase_results`.

+The related baseline is `72 passed in 0.86s`.
+Run the focused characterization with one expected xfail, plus targeted Ruff, bytecode compilation, and whitespace validation.
+Commit and push characterization first.
+Implementation must leave the store at 128/128, add a runtime shared-scope/order/tuple test, update structural ownership counts, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.